 Agenda accepted.

 Evaluate proposed purchase of fire emergency vehicle: Discussion of the purchase ensued.
-Because the cost of recommended repair work after inspection came in over the original approved amount of $3,000, the Motion by Cook to rescind our proposed purchase of the Fire Emergency Vehicle approved at the Special Board Meeting of August 18, 2022 was seconded and approved 4-0.
+Because the cost of recommended repair work after inspection came in over the original approved amount of $3,000, the Motion by SCHULTZ to rescind our proposed purchase of the Fire Emergency Vehicle approved at the Special Board Meeting of August 18, 2022 was seconded and approved 4-0.

 There was no Citizen Comment.